gwizdek/SystemReShock-UEVR-Plugin/README.md

 * **Left Trigger** - I.C.E.
 Drill
 * **Right Stick Button** - Change aiming mode

+The Cyberspace part of System Shock is tricky to get right in VR, especially on different HMDs.
+The plugin currently supports two control implementations.
+The first one is suited for Meta Quest HMDs (tested by Ashok), the second one works on WMR headsets like my G2.
+We are limited in our testing to these HMDs and can't garantee compatibility with other headsets.
+You can choose which implementation you want to use by accessing plugin options overlay and selecting `HMD`.
+Default value is `Meta Quest`.
+Both implementations support 2 aiming modes toggable via **Right Stick Button**.

 ## Plugin Options
-The plugin options are accessible through a separate overlay window displayed when UEVR's overlay is visible.
+Plugin options are accessible through a separate overlay window displayed when UEVR's overlay is visible.
 It is preferred to use mouse to make the adjustments.

-Important notice!
-Right now the options you select can't be persisted on hard drive.
-You have to select them each time you inject the mod.

-### Fine-tune Crosshair Depth
-If you feel the crosshair is to close or to far, you can adjust it here.
-It's specially useful when you change the world scale from default value of 1.0
+Options are stored in your UEVR profile folder in `system_reshock_vr_config.ini` file.
+This file is created automatically first fime you inject the profile.
+To save options press `Save Configuration` button.

 ### Look Sensitivity
 Your character rotation speed